 De profundis for oil

-The analysis was written in collaboration with Randy Willoughby, professor of political science at the University of San Diego, e Vicente Lopez-Ibor Mayor, former founding president of Europe's largest solar energy company Lightsource BP (owned by oil and gas giant BP) and a former Commissioner at the Spanish National Energy Commission.
+The analysis was written in collaboration with Randy Willoughby, professor of political science at the University of San Diego, and Vicente Lopez-Ibor Mayor, former founding chairman of Europe's largest solar energy company Lightsource BP (owned by oil and gas giant BP) and a former Commissioner at the Spanish National Energy Commission.

-Their study is expected to be published by Durham University's School of Government and International Affairs later this year.
+Their study is expected to be published later this year by Durham University's School of Government and International Affairs.

 Updates